jldec/jldec.me/content/blog/getting-started-i18n-with-paraglide-and-fink.md

 ![Fink screenshot with English messages and German translations](images/fink-deutsch.webp)

-Fink then pushed those changes to the repo in GitHub.
+Fink then pushed a [commit](https://github.com/jldec/paraglide/commit/98b1b618a4d0badb56bde98bd9a6ec9acd03706a) to the repo in GitHub.

-When I pulled the commit, the German messages were in `/messages/de.json`.
+When I pulled down the changes, the new German messages were in `/messages/de.json`.

+**/messages/de.json**
 ```json
 {
 	"$schema": "https://inlang.com/schema/inlang-message-format",